openrepair/data/aggregated/README.md

 A new dataset from Repair Connects has been added as part of a special release for the Sharepair project.

-Data from Repair Café Denmark and Repair Cafe Wales contain records up to the end of October 2022.
+The aggregation contains records from Repair Café Denmark and Repair Cafe Wales up to the end of October 2022.